 ED is rare with an estimated prevalence of 1:...

-Endolymphatic sac tumours (ELST) are very rare, locally invasive tumors of endolymphatic sac.
-Early detection of ELST is very important, because early surgical intervention may prevent further hearing loss.
-ELSTs do not metastasise, but are highly locally aggressive.
+Endolymphatic sac tumours (ELST) are very rare, locally invasive tumours of endolymphatic sac.
+Early detection of ELST is critical, because early surgical intervention may prevent further hearing loss.
+ELSTs do not metastasise but are highly locally aggressive.

 Epiglottitis is a life-threatening condition caused by inflammation of the epiglottis and aryepiglottic folds 1, which can lead to acute airway obstruction.
 Hence, treatment should be urgent and performed by appropriately trained individuals, e.g. instrumentation of the trachea should be perfor...

 Epignathus is a term given to a very rare form of teratoid tumour that arises from the oropharyngeal region.

 There may be a slight female predilection ref.
 The estimated incidence is ~ 1 in 35,000 to 200,000 births.